ambielecki/dwa15-fall2018/laravel/db-local-config.md

 # Local database configuration

 ## Starting assumptions
-+ You've already created a database, per the instructions in the *Databases Primer* notes.
++ You've already created a database, per the instructions in the [*Databases primer*](/laravel/db-primer.md) notes.
 Our example database name is `foobooks`.
 + MAMP or XAMPP is open and your MySQL database server is running.

 <img src='http://making-the-internet.s3.amazonaws.com/mysql-running-in-xampp-and-mamp@2x.png' style='max-width:921px; width:100%' alt='MySQL running in XAMPP and MAMP'>